Delayed marathon bombing memorials to be finished by summer

 CHELSEA, Mass.
 (AP) — Permanent memorials to the victims of the 2013 Boston Marathon bombings are taking shape in a foundry outside Boston.

 But the long-awaited monuments of bronze, granite and lighted glass won't be ready in time for this year's race on April 15.
-The $2 million project, which has undergone substantial redesigns since planning began four years ago, should be finished by this summer, according to city officials.
+The $2 million project, which has been substantially redesigned since planning began four years ago, should be finished by this summer, according to city officials.

 The bombing site memorials were expected to be finished in time for last year's five year anniversary of the attack, which killed three people and injured about 260 others at the finish line of the storied race.